 Elemi oil is most commonly recognized and used in skincare products.
-The primary function of elemi in the products is to heal and restore skin.
+The primary belief of elemi in the products is that it may heal and restore skin.

-However, elemi oil is also known for boosting your immune system function, reducing muscle and joint pain, speeding up the healing of external wounds along promoting a greater sense of well-being which we will get to more below!
+However, elemi oil is also known for possibly boosting your immune system function, reducing muscle and joint pain, speeding up the healing of external wounds along promoting a greater sense of well-being which we will get to more below!

 Origination and History of Elemi Oil

 Elemi oil comes from the Elemi tree (aka Pili tree) or the Canarium luzonicum tree, originally from the Philippines.
 It can also be found in Brazil and Asia, but elemi oil really got its start in the Middle East; historically used for a variety of purposes.

-It is a tree closely related to the Boswellia tree, which frankincense comes from and the Commiphora tree, the origination tree of myrrh.
+Additionally, this tree is closely related to the Boswellia tree, which frankincense essential oil comes from, and the Commiphora tree, the origination tree of myrrh.
 Elemi does have similar properties as frankincense and myrrh but is a more cost-effective alternative.